 - Our blog post about the AWS Cloud Quick Start, with support for AWS Auto Scaling

 - An on‑demand webinar, Amazon and NGINX Plus: Better Together

 - Our blog post, 5 Tips for Faster AWS Performance

 AWS NLB provides a fast and effective solution for basic, Layer 4 load balancing.
 We here at NGINX are excited about this new AWS offering and how well it integrates with NGINX Plus, providing our preferred solution for making NGINX Plus highly available on AWS.
-To showcase this integration, we are publishing a Deployment Guide to help you pair AWS NLB with NGINX Plus.
+To showcase this integration, we are publishing a deployment guide to help you pair AWS NLB with NGINX Plus.

-- Support for AWS Elastic IPs.
+- Support for AWS Elastic IP addresses.

-- Highly available, all-active Level 7 load balancing with a set of NGINX Plus instances.
-NGINX Plus supports content-based routing, advanced load balancing algorithms, caching, real-time configuration changes, session persistence, and application-aware health checks.
+- Highly available, all‑active Layer 7 load balancing with a set of NGINX Plus instances.
+NGINX Plus supports content‑based routing, advanced load balancing algorithms, caching, real‑time configuration changes, session persistence, and application‑aware health checks.

 - Multiple server instances running NGINX Open Source, to efficiently run your application code.